 The Caterham Seven is almost the default choice for drivers looking for trackday thrills or a back road blast on a Sunday morning.
 The appeal is in the Seven’s simplicity, lightweight and communicative chassis.
 That, and wonderfully rapid acceleration.

-By way of performance comparison, Caterham claims 0-60mph times of 5.9sec, 5.0sec and 4.8sec for the 125, 150 and 175 versions respectively.
-All three roll up with the same claimed weight of 550kg, which gives the Roadsport 175 driven here a power-to-weight ratio of 318bhp per tonne.
+By way of performance comparison, Caterham claims 0-60mph times of 6.9sec, 5.0sec, 4.9sec, 4.8sec and 3.8sec for the 160, 270, 310, 360 and 420 versions respectively.
+The latter four all roll up with a claimed weight in the region of 540kg and 560kg, which gives the Seven 360 driven here a power-to-weight ratio of 321bhp per tonne.

+The suspension, while lacking a little of the 270’s sophistication in the way it deals with bumps, still finds a nice balance between comfort and tautness.
 The beauty of Caterham’s operation is that there are few hard points in the range, and almost endless personalisation.
 The trick is to choose the right starting point, depending on what you want from your Seven.

 Caterham has further made this decision even harder with the introduction of the 620 models.
 It shares the Ford Sigma engine and five-speed gearbox with the regular 7, but its engine has been given a supercharger making it the ultimate back-to-basics Caterham.

 The 620 range is fitted with sprint gear ratios offer ferocious acceleration; matched with its monstrous 310bhp, Caterham claims a 0-60mph time of 3.4sec.
 The handling is predictably spectacular, with traction aided by a limited-slip differential and Avon CR500 tyres.
 For trackday and hillclimb regulars the £45,000 plus 620 may seem steep but its utterly compelling.